What is ampullary cancer?

 - It’s a rare form of cancer.

-- People with certain inherited conditions that cause growths (polyps) in the digestive system are more at risk for this type of cancer.
+- People with certain inherited conditions that cause growths (polyps) in the digestive system may be more at risk for this type of cancer.

 - The most common symptom is jaundice, or yellowing of the skin and eyes.
 It’s caused by bile going into the blood instead of into the duodenum.